 Despite being called rice, wild rice comes from four species of grass.
 It contains more protein, minerals, and dietary fiber than white rice.

-A quarter-cup of wild rice weighing 45 g can provide:
+A quarter-cup of wild rice weighing 45 g

 - 160 kcal